Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Experimental Results

 \subsection{Power Law Noise}

-Target distributions defined by the three power law noise models from Section~\ref{sec:power_law_noise_models} were evaluated for $H = 0.05$, $0.1$, $0.2$, $0.3$, $0.4$, $0.5$, $0.6$, $0.7$, $0.8$, $0.9$, and $0.95$.
-(Recall that $d=H-0.5$.)
-PSD distance results and boxplots of estimated fractional noise parameters are given in Figure~\ref{fig:pl_results} for FGN and FDWN.
-The plots show that STFT-GAN learned these processes accurately.
-However, WaveGAN did not reproduce the target distributions as well, especially at the extremes of the parameter range.
+The power law noise models from Section~\ref{sec:power_law_noise_models} were evaluated for target Hurst indices of $H = 0.05$, $0.1$, $0.2$, $0.3$, $0.4$, $0.5$, $0.6$, $0.7$, $0.8$, $0.9$, and $0.95$.
+DTW density and coverage results are shown in Figure~\ref{fig:power_law_noise_DC_results}.
+PSD distance results and boxplots of estimated Hurst indices are given in Figure~\ref{fig:power_law_noise_results}.
+For FGN, STFT-GAN performed well, achieving near-ideal density and coverage as well as excellent median PSD fidelity and Hurst indices.
+On the other hand, WaveGAN generally performed poorly on the density and coverage metrics, except for $H=0.95$, and also exhibited inferior median PSD fidelity.

-Results for FBM are shown in Figure~\ref{fig:FBM_results}.
-In addition to the baseline $65 \times 65$ STFT size, we also tested STFT-GAN with an STFT dimension of $129 \times 65$, resulting from a window segment length of $256$ with $75\%$ overlap.
+For FBM, in addition to the baseline $65 \times 65$ STFT size, we also tested an STFT dimension of $129 \times 65$, resulting from a window segment length of $256$ with $75\%$ overlap.
 We denote the baseline and modified models as STFT-GAN ($65 \times 65$) and STFT-GAN ($129 \times 65$), respectively.
-The modified model, STFT-GAN ($129 \times 65$), which had higher frequency resolution than the baseline model, accurately learned FBM over the full parameter range and achieved excellent PSD fidelity across all frequencies, as shown in Figure~\ref{fig:FBM_PSD_comparisons} for $H=0.8$.
-By contrast, both WaveGAN and STFT-GAN ($65 \times 65$) failed to accurately recover the target PSD and target Hurst index across the full parameter range, with the WaveGAN model failing at lower Hurst indices than STFT-GAN.
+Examining DTW density and coverage results, performance was generally excellent except for the largest Hurst indices of $0.9$ and $0.95$, where all models exhibited a drop-off in DTW coverage, indicating inadequate sample diversity.
+In terms of median PSD distance and estimated Hurst indices, STFT-GAN ($129 \times 65$), which had higher frequency resolution than the baseline model, achieved superior PSD and Hurst index fidelity over the full parameter range.
+Figure~\ref{fig:FBM_PSD_comparisons} compares the median PSDs for the $H=0.9$ case, illustrating better PSD accuracy for STFT-GAN ($129 \times 65$) at low frequencies.

+Example target and generated time series for FBM with $H=0.5$, which corresponds to the classical Brownian motion process, are plotted in Figure~\ref{fig:FBM_waveform_examples}.
+Qualitatively, the example generated time series are consistent with a Brownian motion process.